Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Multi-zone coherent operations

 We benchmark the quality of the $\pi$-pulses by applying two consecutive pulses in the optical qubit, which ideally would recover the $\ket{\downarrow}$ state perfectly.
-The histograms in \aref{fig:multizone_ramsey}(d) show the sampled probability distributions for measuring the ion in the state $\ket\downarrow$ for two different sequences: one where the ion stays in Zone 1 (purple), and one where the second pulse happens in Zone 2 after transport (blue).
+The histograms in \aref{fig:multizone_ramsey}(d) show the sampled probability distributions for measuring the ion in the state $\ket\downarrow$ for two different sequences: one where the ion stays in Zone 1 (orange), and one where the second pulse happens in Zone 2 after transport (green).
 We measure this probability by averaging the number of events where the ion was detected in the $\ket{\downarrow}$ state over 500 shots.
 We repeat this procedure $N = 200$ times and find the mean fidelities $F = \frac{1}{N}\sum_{i=1}^N P(\ket\downarrow)_{i}$ to be \SI{98.88 \pm 0.05}{\percent} when both pulses are applied in the same zone, and \SI{98.76 \pm 0.03}{\percent} when the second pulse happens after transport.
 We can improve these fidelities by using composite BB1 $\pi$-pulses (\aref{fig:multizone_ramsey}(e)) which are robust against pulse area errors \cite{wimperis_broadband_1994, mount_error_2015}.
 Here we measure the average fidelities to be \SI{99.95 \pm 0.01}{\percent} and \SI{99.44 \pm 0.03}{\percent} when the pulses are performed in a single zone and in different zones, respectively.
 The error bars in the fidelities are computed as $\sigma_p/\sqrt{N}$ with $\sigma_p$ the standard deviation of $P(\ket\downarrow)$ in the 200 repetitions.
-The observed improvement in the mean fidelities when using composite pulses suggests that fluctuations of the Rabi frequency arising from the thermal motion of the ion, as well as miscalibration of the $\pi$-time, are the main limiting factors for the original loss in fidelity.
-The fidelity with transport is still reduced relative to that without, which we attribute to residual motional excitation due to transport.
-We think this is associated with imperfect compensation for the windows in Zone 2, as evidenced by the measurements in \aref{sec:doppler} and \aref{appendix:nbar_carrier}.
+The improvement obtained using composite pulses suggests that Rabi frequency fluctuations are among the limiting factors for the original loss in fidelity.
+These fluctuations cannot be completely explained by taking into account the ion thermal state, as calculating the expected fidelity for our ion temperature, and taking into account also the radial modes, we would expect a fidelity of \SI{99.44}{\percent}, still higher than what observed.
+Other sources of fluctuations, such as laser intensity noise, may be the main causes for the observed reduction in fidelity.
+The additional decrease in fidelity when transporting can be partially accounted for by the contrast loss induced from a coherent state with $|\alpha|^2 = 8$, which is expected to be $< 10^{-3}$.